ninjaaron/administrative-scripting-with-julia/README.rst

 While keeping the syntax fairly clean and straightforward, the Julia ethos is ultimately about getting things done and empowering the programmer.
-If that means performance, you optimize to your heart's content.
+If that means performance, you can optimize to your heart's content.
 If it means downloading files with ``curl``, it will do that, too!

 This ethos fits very well with system automation.
 The classic languages in this domain are Perl and Bash.
 Perl has the reputation of being "write only," and Bash is much worse than that!
 However, both are languages that emphasize pragmatism over purity, and that seems to be a win for short scripts.
 Julia is more readable than either of these, but it is not less pragmatic. [#]_

 This tutorial follows roughly the approach of my `Python tutorial`_ on administrative scripting and may refer to it at various points.
+Note that I've been using Linux exclusively for more than a decade and I'm not very knowledgable about Windows or OS X. However, if people wish to contribute content necessary to make this tutorial more compatible with those platforms, I would be very happy to learn.

 .. _Julia: https://julialang.org/
 .. _users: https://juliacomputing.com/case-studies/